domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 3. SYCL is a single source (no serparation of device and host) programming model that allow developers to express at a high level of abstraction.

 ## What does SYCL looks like : Example Simple Vector Add
+I will lead you through a simple SYCL code sample.
+Hopefully this gives you an idea of the structure of a SYCL application.
+Please don't pay too much attention to details, I will mention them but just for the purpose of understanding the basics.
-To better understand this part, reads are supposed to know C++ functor and lambda express which is described here.
+Notice, it is important that you know know C++ functor and lambda express which is described here.
-Here is a simple vector add example written in SYCL:

 ```C++
 #include <iostream>